-Blushing Bridesmaid Clematis is in the YELLOW pruning category.
-It blooms best on old wood, but it can also bloom on new wood.
+In our EZ Pruning Guide, this variety is in the YELLOW pruning category.
+It blooms best on old vine.
 Use caution when pruning to retain healthy stems from last season for best flowering.
-See our EZ Pruning Guide for more information.

 Sun Exposure:Partial Shade, Full Sun

 Spacing:36 - 48 inches

 Planting Instructions:Prefers a location where the flowers and foliage are in the sun (or partial sun) and the roots are shaded either by low plants or mulch to keep the soil moist and cool.
 Dig a hole twice the size of the pot the plant is in.
 Score a vertical mark on each of